12 Tips for Deciding Well When Encountering an Unintended Pregnancy

-"Fear is a bad counselor" — there is much truth in this saying.
-Fear thinks us weaker and less capable than we truly are.
+"Fear is a bad counselor" — there is much truth to this saying.
+Fear always thinks us weaker and less capable than we really are.

-If fear and anxiety are interfering with your decision-making process, go to Pregnant and Anxious.
+- If you sense that fear and anxiety are getting the best of you and are interfering with your decision-making process, go to Pregnant and Anxious.

-Sometimes, when our thoughts are jumbled, it is difficult to make heads or tails of them all.
+Sometimes when our thoughts are jumbled, it is not easy to make heads or tails of them all.
 It may help to put the whole mess into writing.
-Suddenly, it becomes a lot less confusing.
+Sometimes, this simple step makes the situation a lot less confusing.

-7. Weigh the Options: What Is of Higher Value?
+7. Weigh Your Options: What Is Most Significant?

 Not all arguments are equally important.
-Picture a double-pan balance: If you put a number of coins on one side and a large paper bill on the other, the scale will tip towards the coins, even though their actual value is much less.
+Picture a double-pan balance: If you put several coins on one side and a large paper bill on the other, the scale will tip towards the coins, even though their actual value is much less.

-This is also the case when weighing up arguments: Not only is the sheer amount of pros and cons important, but also their strength, which can vary greatly.
+This is also the case when weighing up arguments: It is not just the number of arguments that count, but also their strength, which may vary significantly.

 The list of pros and cons appeals mainly to the mind.
-But you also have a gut instinct.
-You have probably felt it many times.
-It is your immediate understanding of something — you just know.
+But you also have a gut instinct or heart's cry.
+How do you recognize it?

 You know yourself best.
-Asking yourself good questions may broaden your horizons, helping you discover completely new ways of seeing things:
+Asking yourself good questions may broaden your horizon, helping you discover entirely new ways of seeing things:

 - Which choice would you be proud of, even in your old age?